-The questions below should be part of a conversation and flow naturally.
-They can be asked in any sequence, and other questions may be substituted.
-You are not here to seek a job, but to seek advice and information about the business.
-These questions are typically used when speaking with the owner of a business:
+(These should be part of a conversation and flow naturally.
+They can be asked in any sequence, and other questions may be substituted)

-- Tell me about your business.
-What services or products do you offer? - Tell me why you started your business.
-What lead you into this line of work? - What other work might you have done if you didn't go into this line of work or start this business? - What did your parents do for a living? - What do you like best about your job/ your work? - What is the hardest part of your job? - What is the best part of your day? - Is there anything that prevents your workflow from going smoothly? - What are you most proud of with your business? - What innovations are you making/have you made to your business? - What type of equipment/technology can really help your business processes? - How has technology impacted your business? - What keeps you awake at night?
-What is your top concern? - What's your biggest headache today, right now, regarding the work you do? - If that issue could be solved in the next year, what would it take? - How has your business changed over the past 5/10/15 years?
+- What product or service do you currently not provide that you would like to provide? - What resources are needed to provide this service or product? - What keeps your workflow from going smoothly? - What are you most proud of with your business? - How are you making innovations to your business? - What type of equipment/technology can really help your business processes? - What keeps you awake at night?
+Your top concern is what? - What's your biggest headache today, right now, regarding the work you do? - If that issue could be solved in the next year, what would it take? - What did your parents do for a living? - What is the best part of your day? - Who should I be listening to so I can learn about the community's economic activities?